 2. The policy guidance is not a regulation but rather a guide.
 Title VI and its implementing regulations require that recipients take responsible steps to ensure meaningful access by LEP persons.
 This guidance provides an analytical framework that recipients may use to determine how best to comply with statutory and regulatory obligations to provide meaningful access to the benefits, services, information, and other important portions of their programs and activities for individuals who are limited English proficient.Back to Citation

 6. The focus of the analysis is on lack of English proficiency, not the ability to speak more than one language.
-Note that demographic data may indicate the more frequently spoken language other than English and the percentage of people who speak that language or understand English less than well.
-Some of the most commonly spoken languages other than English may be spoken by people who are also overwhelming proficient in English.
-Thus, they may not be languages spoken more frequently by limited English proficient individuals.
-When using demographics data, it is important to focus in on the languages spoken by those who are not proficient in English.Back to Citation
+Note that demographic data may indicate the most frequently spoken languages other than English and the percentage of people who speak that language or understand English less than well.
+Some of the most commonly spoken languages other than English may be spoken by people who are also overwhelmingly proficient in English.
+Thus, they may not be languages spoken most frequently by limited English proficient individuals.
+When using demographic data, it is important to focus in on the languages spoken by those who are not proficient in English.Back to Citation

-7. Small recipients with limited resources may find that entering into a bulk telephonic interpretation service will prove cost effective.Back to Citation
+7. Small recipients with limited resources my find that entering into a bulk telephonic interpretation service will prove cost effective.Back to Citation

 8. Many languages have regionalisms, or differences in usage.
 For instance, a word that may be understood to mean something in Spanish for someone from Cuba may not be so understood by someone from Mexico.
 In addition, because there may be languages that do not have an appropriate direct interpretation of some technical terms, the interpreter should be so aware of the issue.
 The interpreter and recipient can then work to develop a consistent and appropriate set of descriptions of these terms in that language so that they can be used again, when appropriate.Back to Citation